Information for Scouts aspiring to the Rank of Eagle

 - START HERE — Council resources: Read the entire Eagle Trail page from San Diego-Imperial Council.

-- Rank Requirements: The official page for Advancement and Awards.
-Scroll down to the part about Eagle Rank Requirements.
+- The official page for Advancement and Awards: Scroll down to the link for Eagle Rank Requirements.

-- Project Counselor List: Use the ZIP code to look for a counselor close to you in Eagle Project Counselor Listing by Zone.
+- Use the ZIP code to look for a counselor close to you in Eagle Project Counselor Listing by Zone.